-1. MoltenVK provides "nearly conformant" Vulkan 1.1 for macOS, iOS, and tvOS; missing functionality is minor.

-- 2. You cannot use the Vulkan Loader or Validation Layers directly on Apple's mobile hardware. - 3.
-You will likely want to bundle well-tested versions of both the loader and MoltenVK libraries with your application, and not make use of a system-wide Vulkan Loader.
+- 1. MoltenVK provides "nearly conformant" Vulkan 1.2 for macOS, iOS, and tvOS; missing functionality is minor. - 2.
+You cannot use the Vulkan Loader or Validation Layers directly on tvOS (yet). - You should bundle well-tested versions of both the loader and MoltenVK libraries with your application, and not make use of a system-wide Vulkan Loader.
 This is counter to the norm on Windows and Linux. - 4.
-A good strategy for mobile Vulkan development is to test and debug by using both a desktop and mobile environment simultaneously.
-Use the Validation Layers on the desktop to trap and correct any Vulkan usage errors or discover best practices violations. - 5.
-Since MoltenVK is a subset, if you start your development on Apple devices, porting to fully conformant Vulkan capable platforms should be relatively painless.
+Since MoltenVK is a subset of Vulkan, if you start your development on Apple devices, porting to fully conformant Vulkan capable platforms should be relatively painless.
 Starting your Vulkan project on macOS for example will help ensure maximum portability, while still leaving the option open to use additional Vulkan features to enhance your project on more conformant or capable Vulkan devices.